November 2021 Share

 Human red blood cells can be removed from blood-derived samples in a multitude of ways.
 Samples are frequently centrifuged to sort cells by density or size, which can be one method to remove the bulk of the RBCs from the sample, but it is not uncommon for residual RBC contamination to remain.

 Human RBC depletion allows scientists to reduce red blood cell contamination in a sample, enabling accurate and efficient cell sorting.
 Using microbubbles from Akadeum for RBC cleanup before beginning the cell sorting process can not only reduce sort times by 1/3 or more but can result in a larger population of healthy, viable cells at the end of the sort.

 Mouse immune cell isolation protocols often use murine splenocyte samples.
 The mouse spleen has a higher concentration of T lymphocytes than most other organs in the body; this makes it an ideal subject for immune cell separation assays.
 To free up the lymphocytes for isolation, the spleen tissue is dissociated to release the cells from the tissue.
 Mouse RBC depletion allows researchers to clear the contaminating red blood cells from the splenocyte sample.

 Along with humans, mice also have an adaptive immune system that allows them to respond to and immunize against harmful pathogens.
 While there are slight differences in the complexities between mouse and human immune processes, the two species share many cell types with one another.
 This means that murine cells can often be used as a reference for human cells.
 The accessibility and ease of mouse cell isolation make it a common research alternative to human cell isolation.

-Use of Akadeum’s gentle and effective Mouse RBC Depletion Microbubbles results in a highly enriched…
+Use of Akadeum’s gentle and effective Human CD4+ T Cell Isolation Kit results in a…

 New Poster from Akadeum, in collaboration with Albert Einstein College of Medicine: Enhanced Enrichment of…